HMorrison/meren.github.io/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 <div class="extra-info" markdown="1">

 <span class="extra-info-header">A short advertisement for snakemake</span>
 If you are new to **snakemake**, you might be surprised to see how easy it is to switch between modes.
-All we need to do is tell the **anvi_merge** rule that we want all samples merged for each _group_, and snakemake immediatly infers that it needs to also run the extra mapping, and profiling steps. *Thank you snakemake!* (says everyone).
+All we need to do is tell the **anvi_merge** rule that we want all samples merged for each _group_, and snakemake immediately infers that it needs to also run the extra mapping and profiling steps. *Thank you snakemake!* (says everyone).
 </div>

 ### References Mode